GunSik2/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-For memory efficiency while augmenting data

-The code in model.py uses a Python generator to generate data for training rather than storing the training data in memory.
+For memory efficiency on augmenting data, the code in model.py uses a Python generator to generate data for training rather than storing the training data in memory.

 ### Model Architecture and Training Strategy